William S. Burroughs in New York

 September 1953 — 204 East 7th Street

-By 1953 Burroughs' parents had moved to Palm Beach, Florida.
-Bill visited them there in mid-August.
+By 1953 Burroughs' parents had moved from Missouri to Palm Beach, Florida.
+He visited them there in mid-August.
 He then returned to New York for the first time in six years.

 Burroughs stayed at Ginsberg's apartment at 204 East 7th Street, just down 7th from the southeast corner of Tompkins Park in the East Village.
 It's the building with the light blue doors.